Scroll to content

 Shawinigan

-Located at the heart of the region, Shawinigan is a perfect base camp for exploring the surroundings.
-Proud of its past and the role it played in the country’s industrialization (with remnants still evident in the city), it is equally proud of its unparalleled proximity to the surrounding nature.
-La Mauricie National Park, Parc de l’île Melville, and the Saint-Maurice River are vast adventure lands easily accessible from downtown, making Shawi a territory without compromise!
+Located in the heart of the region, Shawinigan is the perfect home base for exploring Mauricie.
+Proud of its past and of the key role it played in Canada’s industrialization (still visible in the city’s character and architecture), Shawinigan is equally proud of its unmatched closeness to nature.
+La Mauricie National Park, Parc de l’île Melville, and the Saint-Maurice River offer vast outdoor playgrounds just minutes from downtown — making “Shawi” a destination where you don’t have to compromise between city and nature.

-In the 19th century, Shawinigan embarked on the path of industrialization through the exploitation of the hydroelectric potential of those same falls.
-Through log driving, the Saint-Maurice River – now lined with logs! – served as a communication route between the northern lumber camps and the paper mills of Shawinigan and Trois-Rivières (you can learn more about this fascinating past at the Village du Bûcheron).
-Two names stand out during this time: the Shawinigan Water and Power Company and Laurentide, which were at the origin of the development of Shawinigan and Grand-Mère respectively.
+In the 19th century, Shawinigan began its industrial journey by harnessing the hydroelectric power of those same falls.
+During the era of the log drives, the Saint-Maurice River—then covered with floating timber!—served as a transportation route linking northern logging camps to the paper mills in Shawinigan and Trois-Rivières (you can learn more about this fascinating history at the Village du Bûcheron).
+Two names stand out from that period: the Shawinigan Water and Power Company (SW&P) and Laurentide, which respectively spearheaded the development of Shawinigan and Grand-Mère.

-The SW&P also initiated the arrival of large industries such as Belgo and Alcan.
-It was also the one that commissioned the firm T. Pringle and Son to draft an urban development plan, making Shawinigan one of the first cities in Canada to benefit from such a plan!
+The SW&P was behind the arrival of major industries such as Belgo and Alcan, and it also commissioned the firm T. Pringle and Son to design an urban development plan—making Shawinigan one of the first cities in Canada to benefit from one!
 The goal?
-To model the city after New York, as evidenced by Broadway Street, the street numbering system (with the main one named “5th Street”), and its green space right in the middle of the city.
+To model the city after New York, as shown by Broadway Avenue, the numbered street grid (with “5th Street” as its main artery), and the green spaces woven right into the city centre.

-Furthermore, the SW&P, with its 9 power plants on the Saint-Maurice, elevated Canada to the 2nd largest electricity producer in the world after the United States.
-At that time, Shawinigan supplied 700 cities and 50,000 farms over nearly 650,000 km2.
-When it was built, Shawinigan 2 was the most powerful power plant in North America.
-And it is currently the oldest Hydro-Québec plant still in operation.
+Thanks to its nine hydroelectric plants along the Saint-Maurice River, SW&P elevated Canada to the world’s second-largest producer of electricity, just behind the United States.
+At its peak, Shawinigan powered 700 towns and 50,000 farms across 650,000 km².
+When it was built, Shawinigan-2 was the most powerful hydroelectric plant in North America—and it remains today the oldest Hydro-Québec facility still in operation.

-Finally, Shawinigan played a significant role during World War II with the production of ammunition, aircraft parts, and other supplies that contributed to the Allies’ victory.
+Shawinigan also played an important role during World War II, producing munitions, aircraft parts, and other materials that contributed to the Allied victory.

-The 1960s witnessed the industrial decline of the city, which gradually gave way to adventure tourism.
-The logs disappeared from the Saint-Maurice River in favor of leisure boaters.
-The footprint of large factories became less and less noticeable.
-And nature expeditions, supported by the beauty of La Mauricie National Park, Parc de l’île Melville, and the Saint-Maurice River, multiplied to the delight of today’s visitors!
+By the 1960s, the city’s industrial activity began to decline, gradually giving way to adventure tourism.
+The logs disappeared from the Saint-Maurice River, replaced by pleasure boats.
+The towering smokestacks of the great mills faded from view, while nature tourism—supported by the stunning landscapes of La Mauricie National Park, Parc de l’île Melville, and the Saint-Maurice River—grew steadily to the delight of today’s visitors.

-1. It was in Lac-à-la-Tortue that bush aviation was born thanks to forest engineer Ellwood Wilson.
-In 1919, he proposed a new method to detect fires: flying over the forest in a seaplane.
+1. Lac-à-la-Tortue is where bush aviation was born, thanks to forestry engineer Ellwood Wilson.
+In 1919, he proposed a new method to detect forest fires: flying over the forest in a seaplane. ✈️

 3. Shawinigan is the birthplace of former Canadian Prime Minister Jean Chrétien.
-Moreover, a museum is dedicated to him at the Cité de l’énergie, where you can also learn more about the city’s industrial past.
+A museum dedicated to him can be visited at the Cité de l’énergie, where visitors can also learn about the city’s industrial past. 🇨🇦

-Shawinigan combines city and nature like no other.
-While downtown Shawinigan and the villages of Sainte-Flore and Saint-des-Piles are brimming with great restaurants and local treasures, La Mauricie National Park, Parc de l’île Melville, Vallée du parc, and the Saint-Maurice River offer a plethora of nature adventures.
-And the best part?
-All of this is just a stone’s throw away, allowing us to enjoy everything and its opposite in one single day!
+No other place blends city life and nature quite like Shawinigan.
+Downtown Shawinigan and the nearby villages of Sainte-Flore and Saint-Jean-des-Piles are filled with great restaurants, cafés, and local gems, while La Mauricie National Park, Parc de l’île Melville, Vallée du Parc, and the Saint-Maurice River offer countless ways to enjoy the outdoors.

 For more tips and activities, ask the pros!

-Tourisme Mauricie is like a doting mother.
-She had 6 offspring – the 6 territories of the region – whom she loves equally (or almost.
-Everyone knows the mischievous one is always the most endearing 92b).
-As a good mother with no bias, she’ll tell you that her children are the BEST.
-So, don’t hesitate to consult them for a wealth of tips and activities related to their respective territories!
-(Did we really just compare ourselves to a doting mother?)
+Tourisme Mauricie is a bit like a loving mom.
+She has six “kids” — the six territories of the region — and she loves them all equally (well, almost.
+Everyone knows the mischievous one is always the most endearing 🤫).
+And as a good, impartial mother, she’ll tell you that all her children are the BEST.
+So don’t hesitate to reach out for advice and activity ideas about each territory!
+(Did we really just compare ourselves to a mom who bakes cookies?)

 Find a nearby attraction